 As always, these are all suggestions.
 Do what works for you and remember you will probably not recover the costs of attending the signing AT the signing, but hopefully you’ll gain new readers, who will recommend your books and become lifelong fans, and many new friends.

 *Disclosure—some of the items above contain Amazon Affiliate links.
-As an Amazon Associate I earn from qualifying purchases.
+As an Amazon Associate I earn from qualifying purchases at no extra cost to you.

 **I have no association, other than possibly being a customer, to any of the other business links provided in this article.
 I am not reimbursed in any way for recommending their sites.